HIPAA and Social Media

 These days, most PHI that is used in the healthcare system is accessed in electronic form, known as ePHI.
 Due to the electronic nature of the PHI, it is important that companies utilize strict computer systems that can track each employee that opens a record.
 This way, the company can be sure that an employee’s usage and access to this important information is entirely traceable and secure.

-Cost of Noncompliance
+Cost of Violations

 Although one employee’s social media post may seem to be insignificant in the larger scheme of things, just one small post or message can reveal PHI, violating HIPAA and bringing on a wide variety of penalties.
-It is important for organizations to set clear expectations and rules for their employees to follow so that they can avoid the high cost of noncompliance.
+It is important for organizations to set clear expectations and rules for their employees to follow so that they can avoid the high cost of HIPAA Violations.

 Social media is one of the main avenues where breaches in protected health information occur for healthcare organizations.
 Due to the high risk nature of these platforms, training employees on social media & HIPAA is vital so that the organization can be protected from potential violations and fines.